-Cursor Web lets you spin up a coding assistant in seconds—no install, no config, just open a browser and start.
+Cursor Cloud Agents lets you spin up a coding assistant in seconds - no install, no config, just open a browser and start.
 That’s powerful for quick tasks.
 But when you need to run agents for hours, orchestrate multiple tools together, and connect to real services, you need infrastructure underneath.

 Quick Comparison

-Cursor Web is optimized for speed and accessibility:
+Cursor Cloud Agents are optimized for speed and accessibility:

-• Zero setup - Open a browser, start coding.
+- Easy to get started - Click a button, get a session.
 No local install, no CLI, no configuration files.

-If you need to make a quick fix, draft some code, or get help understanding a codebase you don’t have locally, Cursor Web handles that well.
+If you need to make a quick fix, draft some code, or get help understanding a codebase you don’t have locally, Cursor Cloud Agents handles that well.

 The Runtime Layer: What’s Missing